 Restoring Lives Overcoming Substance Abuses has provided a safe, supportive atmosphere for those seeking recovery of drugs and alcohol since 2008.

-Restoring Lives Overcoming Addictions (ReLoad) is more than just an organization that wants to treat people.
+Restoring Lives Overcoming Substance Abuses (ReLoad) is more than just an organization that wants to treat people.
 It has a compelling desire to save our communities from the nightmare of addiction.
 The non profit was formatted in Dec 2007 under a local church for a means to help it's parish members returning from prison.
 The original house located in inner city housed up to 10 men that worked for the landscaping program under Restoring Lives.
 The church decided that they no longer wanted to run the organization and in 2016 ceased its involvement.
 The current President has committed to carry on the tradition to helping but increase the number of lives touched.
 He believes in changing the way we treat its clients in need because it has affected his life twice over the past 6 years.
 First was the horrific murder of a family member by drug dealers and an addict.
 Here’s how the story goes: